FranckSix/PygameSpriteTools/README.md

 Automate process for animated objects.
 With the help of a SpriteSheet, You can define set of action and define set of image for animation.
 To switch between animation sequence use the method to set action.
 When an animation ended an event triggered.
-The object is also be able to detect collision with another sprite.

 **Example:**